Bunting Road Campus Auckland Park

 Uniquely, the campus is an enclosed section of a suburb.
 The main thoroughfare of the suburb is Bunting Road, whose name, according to the City of Johannesburg archives, is derived from a subspecies of bird and not the decorative banner it is currently associated with.

 A common misconception, as with Kingsway Campus, is that the campus itself is in Auckland Park.
 However, it is not technically within the demarcated suburb of Auckland Park, but rather in the suburb of Cottesloe.
 The roads within the campus are Lark Street, Jay Street, Vista Close, Ibis Street, Katjiepiering Street, Falcon Street and Dorbie Street.

 Faculties

 The campus is home to the Faculty of Art, Design and Architecture (FADA), as well as the Faculty of Management.

 Faculty of Art, Design and Architecture

-FADA has a vibrant 80-year history and serves approximately 1200 students who work and study in the FADA building, which has many facilities integrated into it, such as workshops, studios, computer laboratories, common lecture venues, auditorium, gallery, and library.
+FADA has a vibrant 80-year history and serves approximately 1200 students who work and study in the FADA building, which has many facilities integrated into it, such as workshops, studios, computer laboratories, common lecture venues, auditorium, gallery, Bus stop campus kahle kahle and library.
 FADA is divided into eight departments: Architecture, Fashion Design, Graphic Design, Industrial Design, Interior Design, Jewellery Design and Manufacture, Multimedia, and Visual Art.